fbpx

 • Spread a light mulch around the plants to keep the soil moist

-• Support bushy plants by drawing the soil up around the stem. • Feed weekly with a liquid fertiliser once the plant starts flowering.
+• Feed weekly with a liquid fertiliser once the plant starts flowering.

 3 easy ways to stake climbing garden peas